arendma/Crekapp/README.md

 4. In Matlab run `Matlab_startup` to set path for depenencies (edit as mentioned above)

 5. In Matlab run `GECKO_startup()` to generate pcGEMs from autotrophic, mixotrohpic and heterotrophic chlamydomonas models.
+This will create a log file with GECKO output in the working directory.

 6. In Matlab run `comp_ecModel_rescale` to generate metabolic model predictions from the GEM and pcGEMs.